jonathanhogg/flitter-webrtc/README.md

 WebRTC connection is currently active, the node will return its composited input (and thus acts like a bare `!shader` node).

+The `!webrtc` node supports the single attribute:

+- `state=` *KEY* \
+This provides a state key that will be used to store the current WebRTC connection state.
+If no connection is active, this key will be empty (i.e., will return `null`).
+If a connection is active then the value will be one of:
+`:connected`, `:connecting`, `:closed`, `:failed`, `:new`.
+As re-connection is attempted immediately, this state key will normally resolve to either `:connected` or `:connecting`.

 Setting up a WebRTC connection between two endpoints is controlled by a separate *signalling* protocol, defined by adding a signalling node within the `!webrtc` node.
 Signalling protocols can be added through the **Flitter**